CodeCraftersAlliance/ArchKatas2024Spring/README.md

 - _Configure Sensors_:
     Sensor parameters and telemetry configuration

-The Above Requirements drives us to the need of a device Provisioning service and a IOT Hub <<explain>>
+The Above Requirements drives us to the need of a device Provisioning service and a IOT Hub .
+This is explained in detail in the subsequent sections.

 #### Gateway Hub